Niraj Antani

-Niraj J. Antani (born February 26, 1991) is an American Republican Party politician who currently serves as a state senator representing the 6th District in the Ohio State Senate.
-He served three terms as Representative for the 42nd district of the Ohio House of Representatives,.
-He is a member of the Republican Party.
-His district, the 6th, is composed of northern, eastern, and southern Montgomery County.
+Niraj Jaimini Antani (born February 26, 1991) is an American politician from the state of Ohio.
+A Republican, he represented the 6th district in the Ohio State Senate from 2021 to 2024, covering the northern, eastern, and southern of Montgomery County.
+Prior to this, he served three terms in the Ohio House of Representatives as representative from the 42nd district.

+Antani was the first Indian and Hindu American member of the Ohio State Senate.
+He did not run for reelection in 2024, and instead ran for Ohio's 2nd congressional district, where he lost the Republican primary and received less than 2% of the vote.

 Early life and education

-Antani was born and raised in Miami Township.
-He currently lives in Miamisburg, Ohio.
+Antani was born to Sindhi Hindu immigrant parents from India, was and raised in Miami Township.
+He lives in Miamisburg, Ohio.
 Antani attended Miamisburg City Schools and graduated from Miamisburg High School in 2009.
 He went on to Ohio State University and earned his bachelor's degree in political science.
 After that, he briefly attended the University of Dayton Law School before leaving to run for State Representative.

 Career

-When Representative Terry Blair died after winning the 2014 primary election for a fourth term, Antani was chosen by the Montgomery County Republican party to replace Blair on the ballot.
+When state Representative Terry Blair died after winning the 2014 primary election for a fourth term, Antani was chosen by the Montgomery County Republican party to replace Blair on the ballot.
 It was a difficult win for Antani, who was at the time a political outsider, "It took four rounds for Niraj Antani of Miami Twp. to gain a majority of votes from the district’s GOP precinct captains."
 However, Antani won the general election 64.5% to 35.5% over Democrat Patrick Merris at the age of 23.
 Antani was sworn in to the Ohio House of Representatives to complete the remainder of Blair's term on December 2, 2014.

+During the 2020 United States elections, Antani ran for Ohio State Senate in the 6th district.
+This district includes much of eastern Montgomery County, Ohio.
+Antani won the general election against Democratic Party candidate Mark Fogel with 53.17% of the vote.